riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - Consider concatenating together all the conditions into a single condition, and then using **SUMIF**.

-- If the data can be sorted, a good technique is to count groups of rows and limit the array formulas to looking at the subset groups.
+- If the data can be sorted, count groups of rows and limit the array formulas to looking at the subset groups.

 ### Prioritize multiple-condition SUMIFS, COUNTIFS, and other IFS family functions